What if I suspect Identity Theft?

 Fullerton, CA 92834

-What do I do if I am the victim of Identity Theft?
+What should I do if I know I am the victim of Identity Theft?

 If you discover that your personal information is being illegally used, such as applying for loans or credit cards you can follow these steps:

-• If you believe your Social Security number has been used contact the Social Security Fraud Hotline at 1-800-269-0271.
+• If you believe your Social Security number has been fraudulently used, contact the Social Security Fraud Hotline at 1-800-269-0271.

-• If you believe your personal information is being used for fraudulent or criminal purposes, file a report with the police.
-Keep a copy of the police report in case you need proof of the crime to show the bank, credit card company, or others.
+• If you believe your PII is being used for other fraudulent or criminal purposes, file a report with the police.
+Keep a copy of the police report in case you need proof of the crime to show the bank, credit card company, or other entities.

-• If you believe you are a victim of identity theft, you can also file a complaint with the Federal Trade Commission (FTC).
+• If you have been the victim of identity theft, you can also file a complaint with the Federal Trade Commission (FTC).
 Telephone: 1-877-438-4338.

-• Keep records of your interactions with creditors, banks, police etc. Make a note of the date and time you speak with them and the name of the individuals you speak with.
+• Keep records of your interactions with creditors, banks, police etc. Make a note of the dates and times you speak with entities, and the name of the individuals you speak with.